OLYMPIAN OWEN P. CHURCHILL

 Owen Porter Churchill was born in 1896 and was the son of a well-known banker who founded the Farmers and Merchants Bank in Los Angeles.
 As a young man, Owen took to the sport of sailing and quickly became a first-class yachtsmen, winning many races.
 In 1925 Owen Churchill won 5 first place awards in his boat “Galliano”.
 Owen was recognized in Southern California as one of the greatest sailors of the day and quickly became a hot commodity.
 This boosted him in 1926 to the position of Vice Commodore of Southern California Yachting Association and Commodore of Catalina Island Yacht Club.

-As mentioned above, Owen Churchill at age 88 was honored during the 1984 Los Angeles Olympics for his Olympic service by Peter Ueberroth for his lifelong efforts to promote yachting.
-Churchill’s Star Fleet Yacht, the Angelita, was fully restored for the occasion and re-christened at the time in Los Angeles harbor.
-Owen Churchill passed away one year later.
+As mentioned above, Owen Churchill at age 88, was honored during the 1984 Los Angeles Olympics for his Olympic service by Peter Ueberroth for his lifelong efforts to promote yachting.
+Churchill’s 8 meter Yacht, Angelita, was fully restored for the occasion and re-christened at the time in Los Angeles harbor.
+Owen Churchill would pass away one year later.

 April 28, 1936 En Route to the Olympic Games